 Resources for Estate Planning

 - Estate taxes on either the state or federal level could be hefty.
-But you can maximize your loved ones’ inheritances by gifting portions of your estate in advance to heirs, or even set up a trust.
+But you can maximize your loved ones’ inheritances by gifting portions of your estate in advance to heirs or even setting up a trust.

 Photo credit: ©iStock.com/vgajic, ©iStock.com/aceshot